 He meant this mainly for himself.
 Though he dreaded suffering and would willingly avoid it, he said,

 I am afraid that all the grace that I have got of my comfortable and easy times and happy hours, might almost lie on a penny.
 But the good that I have received from my sorrows, and pains, and griefs, is altogether incalculable ...
 Affliction is the best bit of furniture in my house.
 It is the best book in a minister’s library. (“The Anguish and Agonies of Charles Spurgeon,” 25)

 He saw three specific purposes of God in his struggle with depression.
 The first is that it functioned like the apostle Paul’s thorn to keep him humble lest he be lifted up in himself.
 He said the Lord’s work is summed up in these words:

-"'Not by might nor by power but by my Spirit, saith the Lord.'
+‘Not by might nor by power but by my Spirit, saith the Lord.’
 Instruments shall be used, but their intrinsic weakness shall be clearly manifested; there shall be no division of the glory, no diminishing of the honor due to the Great Worker ...
-Those who are honoured of their Lord in public have usually to endure a secret chastening, or to carry a peculiar cross, lest by any means they exalt themselves, and fall into the snare of the devil" (see note 54).
+Those who are honoured of their Lord in public have usually to endure a secret chastening, or to carry a peculiar cross, lest by any means they exalt themselves, and fall into the snare of the devil.”
+(Ibid., 163–164)

 The second purpose of God in his despondency was the unexpected power it gave to his ministry: